small-tech/site.js/README.md

 }
 ```

-#### Advanced routing (routes.js file)
+### Advanced routing (routes.js file)

-File-based routing should get you pretty far for simple use cases but if you need full flexibility in routing, simply define a _routes.js_ in your _.dynamic_ folder:
+DotJS should get you pretty far, especially for simpler use cases, but if you need full flexibility in routing, simply define a _routes.js_ in your _.dynamic_ folder:

 ```
 site/